 Workers on strike include the following departments: Registrar of Voters, Consumer Protection, Department of Environmental Health, Department of Tax and Collections, IT Support, Probation Department, Crime Lab, Department of Corrections, Custody Health Services, Behavioral Health Services and parts of Valley Medical Center among others.

 Oct.
-15 – Our Bargaining Team’s Response to Last, Best and Final Offer from the County
+15 – Our Bargaining Team’s Response to County’s Last, Best and Final Offer

 Management made their “Last, Best and Final Offer” on Oct.
 15.